robert-kel-tg/iterators-1/README.md

 * the current iterator key;
 * the iterator object;

-The callable function **MUST** return `true` in order to continue to iterate over the Iterator object.
+The callable function **MUST** return `true` in order to continue to iterate over the original object.

-The method returns the number of iterations.
+The method returns the number of sucessfull iterations.

 ## Examples